Things to do in Broken Hill

 Pro Hart Gallery

-The most influential artist to come out of Broken Hill was Pro Hart, who spent more than 40 years painting scenes of the Outback, of country life, of the mining industry, and much more.
+The most influential artist to come out of Broken Hill was Pro Hart, who spent more than 40 years painting scenes of the Outback, country life, the mining industry, and much more.
 He brought a vibrancy and energy to the region that wasn’t common in artworks previously.

 It’s well worth visiting the Pro Hart Gallery to see a collection of his work that is still owned by the family.
 There’s also an exhibit of his studio with the final piece that he had been working on before his death in 2006.